 Alan Fishman, the new CEO of WM was only on the job for 17 days but leaves with a severance package of \$20 million.
 Annualized, that comes out to nearly \$430 million.
 This is why America is finished.
 CEOs are way overpaid even when they do a good job.
 But when they destroy companies they are also ridiculously compensated.
-This clearly robs shareholders.
-But it also robs them indirectly because the ridiculous pay does not provide an incentive to do well.
+This clearly -20-